 For many years traveling in Europe was never a favorite thing to do, but even I am getting older!
 Lol.
 Only two years ago I always said that some day when I would be old I would visit Rome, London and Paris.
 Last year I traveled to all of them!
 So am I starting to like Europe travel?
 Kind of!
 I have to admit there are some amazing hidden places in Europe I discovered over the last two years and I am happy to share them with you in this blog.

 Get your sim card for Europe and don't end up with high roaming costs.
 Click on the link to read everything about buying a Europe sim card and find the best one for your trip.
 You can also order them online or buy them upon arrival on the airport.
-Check out the link!
+In the link you will find a detailed guide per country and airport!

 Best time to travel to Europe